Are Bookly email notifications not working when appointments are made on your website?

 6. Enable Email Logging

-In this step, WP Mail SMTP will ask you which feature you’d like to enable.
+In this step, WP Mail SMTP will ask you which features you’d like to enable.
 By default, two options will be enabled for you.

 - Email Deliverability